Yo La Tengo: Continued acclaim and soundtrack work, 2001–present

 Yo La Tengo collaborated with Yoko Ono on the 2003 charity album Wig in a Box: Songs from and Inspired by Hedwig and the Angry Inch in support of the Harvey Milk High School.
 The band put together their first "best of" compilation entitled Prisoners of Love: A Smattering of Scintillating Senescent Songs: 1985–2003 which was released in 2005.
 They composed scores for four more films, 2005's Junebug and Game 6, and 2006's Shortbus and Old Joy.
 Their scores for these four films were collected on the 2008 compilation They Shoot, We Score.

 Their eleventh LP, I Am Not Afraid of You and I Will Beat Your Ass, was released in 2006 to universal acclaim.
 Informed by their soundtrack work, the arrangements included more strings and horns than any of the band's previous albums.
 Kaplan told an interviewer: "I think we gained an element of comfort with using that kind of instrumentation, and it became something we could draw on for our other songs."
 In addition, the album was book-ended with two guitar jams lasting over ten minutes each.

 In 2006, the band released Yo La Tengo Is Murdering the Classics, a compilation of their live impromptu cover-song performances on the New Jersey freeform radio station, WFMU.
-As part of the station's annual fundraising marathon, listeners who call in to pledge money to the station may request a favorite which the band will then perform on the spot.
+As part of the station's annual fundraising marathon, listeners who called in to pledge money to the station could request a favorite which the band then performed on the spot.
 In late 2007, the band began performing acoustically for "The Freewheelin' Yo La Tengo" tour.
 Audiences were encouraged to request songs and ask questions which, Kaplan stated, the band tried to answer "in a strategic manner so that the answers to the questions will lead to the next song."

 In March 2008, Yo La Tengo performed under the alias "Condo Fucks" at Brooklyn's Magnetic Field.
 As Condo Fucks, the band released an album of cover songs, Fuckbook, on Matador in March 2009.

 Popular Songs, the band's 12th album, was released on September 8, 2009.
 The album was recorded in the band's rehearsal space in New Jersey and features two songs with elaborate string sections (composed by jazz composer Richard Evans).
 It entered the Billboard chart at No. 58, the highest entry of the band's career thus far.

 In 2009, Yo La Tengo contributed to Stroke: Songs for Chris Knox, a tribute album for New Zealand rock and roll musician Chris Knox who suffered a stroke in June 2009.
 Yo La Tengo covered Knox's song "Coloured".
-All proceeds from the album go towards Knox's recovery.
+All proceeds from the album went towards Knox's recovery.
 Also in 2009, Yo La Tengo contributed a cover of the song "Gentle Hour" to the AIDS benefit album, Dark Was the Night, produced by the Red Hot Organization.